AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

 List related stories

-This endpoint is used for finding related stories based on provided parameters.
-The number of related stories to return, up to a maximum of 100.
+This endpoint is used for finding related stories based on the parameters provided.
+The maximum number of related stories returned is 100.

 ### Example
 ```javascript